linuxliste/OSF/README.md

 This version differs with :
 * it requires a Jlink device instead of a stlink device to flash the firmware and the configuration in the controller
-* it uses an XLS configurator instead of a java configurator to generate the configuration
 * it does not require to install additionnal software in order to compile the firmware yourself.
 The firmware is already precompiled on this site.
 Still if you want to change some code, see below the tools to be installed.
 * it is possible to fine tune one parameter (global offset) in order to take care of litte differences (tolerances) that could exist between different motors.
 This is optionnal.
-* there is a small known limitation whith the current version.
-Like the TSDZ2 version, this version is supposed to let you change some setup parameters using the display keyboard.
-Still currently the changes done with the display are lost after a power off.
-This should be fixed in a future version.

 # IMPORTANT NOTES